 - The ability to obtain and process information about ourselves, which allows us to do things like reflect on mistakes.

-This proposition closely correlates well with a theory that Actual Consciousness (C2) is driven by billions of networks that bind together information from Subconsiousness (C1) following stochastic probability similar or identical with the principles of quantum mechanics (Stanislas Dehaene, 2017).
+This proposition closely correlates well with a theory that Actual Consciousness (C2) is driven by billions of networks that bind together information from Subconsiousness (C1) following stochastic probability similar or identical with the principles of quantum mechanics.

 Should those recent findings and proposals from Collège de France in Paris become generally accepted then that might resolve the questions posed by Roger Penrose about the nature of consciousness.
 He may be right that consciousness is not just the brain-mind construct but is also underpinned by phenomena similar to those present in quantum mechanics, however not in the way he suggests, i.e. in the ‘hardware’ (microtubules).
-The quantum mechanics’ Uncertainty Principle would not act at the level of individual synapses but rather at the level of neural networks, which connect thousands of synapses and give an averaged response at a macro-level, e.g. lifting a hand.
-Since that response would be only probabilistic and not based on yes-no state of an individual synapse (and hence its similarity to quantum phenomena), it will ensure that there will be no conflict with the preservation of free will.
+Consciousness might behave in a similar way to some aspects of quantum mechanics’ Uncertainty Principle in that it would not act at the level of individual synapses but rather at the level of neural networks, which connect millions of synapses and give an averaged response at a macro-level, e.g. lifting a hand.
+Since that response would be only probabilistic and not based on yes-no state of an individual synapse (and hence its similarity to quantum phenomena), it will ensure that there is no conflict with the preservation of free will.
 That might also be in line with the thinking of people like Raymond Tallis, who so strongly defends the validity of free will (i.e. unpredictability of human actions).
-And that’s how the scientific world may slowly be arriving at some common understanding on the nature of consciousness, and by extension, the feasibility of uploading a human mind together with its consciousness to Superintelligent being.
+And that’s how the scientific world may slowly be arriving at some common understanding on the nature of consciousness, By extension, it may also make more feasible the uploading a human mind together with its consciousness to Superintelligent being.

 Let me now summarize the conclusions about the nature of consciousness, as far as science seems to indicate and the consequences for uploading a human mind to Superintelligence.
 Consciousness is probably one of the very few areas in science where the academics cannot agree on the meaning of the subject they are studying.
-Probably, and this is still only probably, the human consciousness multi-layered structure and organization has been best summed up in the recent research by the academics from Collège de France (Stanislas Dehaene, 2017):
+Probably, and this is still only probably, the human consciousness multi-layered structure and organization has been best summed up in the recent research mentioned above by the academics from Collège de France:

 “Consciousness is a structural (functional) organization of a physical system, which operates at two levels: 1.
 Subconsiousness – accepting, storing and retrieving information using huge range of processes with the required algorithms – this is where most of human intelligence and knowledge lie.
 2 – Actual consciousness containing information about oneself, which it turns into a wide range of ‘thoughts’, all accessible at once to all parts of the brain, which it is able to have continually monitored and processed, outputting them as perceptions and actions.”

-The likely organization of the human consciousness as proposed by the researchers at the Collège de France (Stanislas Dehaene, 2017)
+A likely organization of the human consciousness as proposed by the researchers at the Collège de France

 Therefore, the main assumption taken here is that once Superintelligence emerges, it will be possible that at some stage it will become a conscious agent.